Greeneville in Greene County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Former U.S. Presidents: #17 Andrew Johnson series list.
 A significant historical year for this entry is 1851.

 Location.
-36° 9.759′ N, 82° 49.753′ W. Marker is in Greeneville, Tennessee , in Greene County.
-Marker is at the intersection of E Depot Street and N College Street, on the left when traveling east on E Depot Street.
+36° 9.759′ N, 82° 49.753′ W. Marker is in Greeneville, Tennessee, in Greene County.
+It is at the intersection of E Depot Street and N College Street, on the left when traveling east on E Depot Street.
 Touch for map.
 Marker is in this post office area: Greeneville TN 37745, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Heart of the Household (a few steps from this marker); "I Have Wrestled With Poverty" (within shouting distance of this marker); Andrew Johnson (within shouting distance of this marker); Margaret Johnson Patterson Bartlett / Andrew Johnson (within shouting distance of this marker); Benjamin Lundy (about 400 feet away, measured in a direct line); Olde Greene County Gaol (about 400 feet away); Greeneville, Tennessee (about 400 feet away); a different marker also named Andrew Johnson (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: The Heart of the Household (a few steps from this marker); A Profile in Courage (within shouting distance of this marker); "I Have Wrestled With Poverty" (within shouting distance of this marker); Andrew Johnson (within shouting distance of this marker); Margaret Johnson Patterson Bartlett / Andrew Johnson (within shouting distance of this marker); The Original Building (within shouting distance of this marker); Olde Greene County Gaol (about 400 feet away, measured in a direct line); Greeneville, Tennessee (about 400 feet away).
 Touch for a list and map of all markers in Greeneville.

 More about this marker.
 A picture of the house appears on the right side of the marker.
 It has a caption of “If you walk down the stairs beneath the porch you can view the cellar of this Early Home, with its limestone outcrop and fireplace.
 This room may have been used as a kitchen.